poliquinp/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.12.4 =
+* Tested with upcoming WordPress 5.4 update.

 = 2.12.3 =
 * Tweak: Added a text link in the settings page footer to our new free [YouTube plugin](https://wordpress.org/plugins/feeds-for-youtube/)